Interface Advanced¶

 form.sibling(textContains="找回密码")

-# the max_swipes parameter is required.
+# so the max_swipes parameter is required.

 d().fling_from_top_to_bottom_to_end(max_swipes=32)